 Steps in the Right Direction

-* You’ll begin working with patients during the first year, through our Program of Medicine in the Community, that’s been providing quality medical care to local under-served communities.
+During Year 1 students will be given the opportunity to practice with live patients, through our Program of Medicine in the Community, providing quality medical care to local under-served communities.

 Need Help?
 Contact Our Enrollment Offices

-We have a group of enrollment counselors that visit your area; they can assist you in some of the following ways:
+We have a group of admissions counselors that visit your area; they can assist you in some of the following ways:

 - Setup a consultation to answer your questions and provide you with a presentation and materials of the 4 year program.

 - Organize and host informational sessions for aspiring medical students in your area, or speak to student organizations, clubs, and classes.